🆕 Build and deploy Haystack pipelines with deepset Studio

 nvcr.io/nim/meta/llama-3.1-70b-instruct:1.1.2

 This command will pull the NIM container, which first checks the underlying GPU.
-Based on this detection, it will download the optimized model from the NGC hub that is suitable for the identified GPU infrastructure.
+Based on this detection, it will download the optimized model from the NVIDIA NGC catalog that is suitable for the identified GPU infrastructure.

-You can follow the same deployment procedure for the embedding models with the NVIDIA NeMo Retriever Text Embedding NIM, with instructions available here.
+You can follow the same deployment procedure for the embedding models with the NVIDIA NeMo Retriever text embedding NIM microservice, with instructions available here.

 Export Pipelines and Deploy RAG Application